till-f/NetMessage/README.md

 }
 ```

-Note that not only the packet types are defined here, but also a communication contract between client and server, which is
+Note that not only the packet types are defined by this, but also a communication contract between client and server, which is
 enforced by the compiler: in this example, `WeatherRequest` is tied to the response type `WeatherResponse`.
 When an endpoint
-receives a `WeatherRequest` packet, it must reply with an instance of `WeatherResponse`.
+receives a `WeatherRequest` packet, it *must* reply with an instance of `WeatherResponse`.
 On the caller side, no typecast
 is needed to consume the response of the specifc type.

 Besides request and response packets, endpoints can also send simple messages.
 See [Working Principle](#working-principle)